interlay/interbtc-spec/polkabtc-spec/docs/source/spec/data-model.rst

 Data Model
 ==========

+.. todo:: This is duplicate.
+Remove as soon as all component data model are complete.

 The data model covers the necessary information to handle the issue and redeem process as well as the management of tokens, i.e. accounts and balances.

 Treasury